gruntwork-io/docs/_docs-sources/guides/style/markdown-style-guide.md

 | Banana | [Convenient](https://example.com/SomeDifferentReallyReallyReallyReallyReallyReallyReallyReallyLongQuery), Soft, Sweet | Contrary to popular belief, most apes prefer mangoes. |
 ```

-[Lists](#lists) and subheadings usually suffice to present the same information
+[Lists](#lists) and subheadings often suffice to present the same information
-in a slightly less compact, though much more edit-friendly way:
+in a slightly less compact, though much more edit-friendly way.
+This can also
+keep all relevant information for a particular item visible to readers at once,
+without requiring horizontal scrolling.

 ```markdown title="✅ DO THIS"
 ## Fruits